BSO

 At the Cumberland Farms on King Street in Northampton is this sign for a caffeine sale featuring someone holding a cup in front of their face with a smile drawn on it.

-Of course the children of Northampton could not resist the dare of so ripe a target.
+Of course the Northampton kids could not resist the implied dare of so ripe a target.

 In Northampton the other night.